UPPS No. 02.05.01

 Sr. Reviewer: Director, Financial Aid and Scholarships and Chair, Financial Aid Advisory, Appeals, and Scholarship Awards Committee

-These policy guidelines establish principles, policies and responsibilities for coordination of scholarship activities throughout Texas State University.
+These guidelines establish principles, policies, and responsibilities for the coordination of scholarship activities throughout Texas State University.

-The university has designed these guidelines to ensure fair treatment for all eligible students who apply for scholarship assistance.
+The university has designed these guidelines to ensure fair treatment for all eligible students who apply for scholarship assistance, as well as the effective and compliant administration of university scholarships.

 RESPONSIBILITIES OF THE FINANCIAL AID ADVISORY, APPEALS, AND SCHOLARSHIP AWARDS COMMITTEE

-The Financial Aid Advisory, Appeals, and Scholarship Awards Committee (composed of two students, seven faculty, two academic deans or their designees, director of Financial Aid and Scholarships, director of Undergraduate Admissions or a designee, and a representative from both Students Affairs and University Advancement) is responsible for the development of general policy regarding the award of all undergraduate scholarships.
-In addition, while they do not specifically select scholarship recipients, the committee members will conduct a review and overall assessment of the applications received from students who wish to be considered for university scholarships awarded by Financial Aid and Scholarships.
+The Financial Aid Advisory, Appeals, and Scholarship Awards Committee (composed of at least two students, seven faculty, two academic deans or their designees, director of Financial Aid and Scholarships, director of Undergraduate Admissions or a designee, and a representative from both Students Affairs and University Advancement) is responsible for the development of general policy regarding the awarding of undergraduate scholarships administered by Financial Aid and Scholarships.
+In addition, while they do not specifically select scholarship recipients, the committee members will recommend scholarship ranking formulas or conduct a review and overall assessment of the applications received from students who wish to be considered for university scholarships awarded by Financial Aid and Scholarships.
 Financial Aid and Scholarships will then award these scholarships.

 The committee has four primary charges: